Coppelian/Ask-A-Book-Questions/README.md

 This repository provides a Colab-ready notebook to process and query PDF documents with the help of Large Language Models (LLMs).
 It also includes optional integration with [Pinecone](https://www.pinecone.io/) for vector storage.

+If you're interested in industry level RAG system, please take a look at [Datawhale - All in RAG](https://github.com/datawhalechina/all-in-rag/blob/main/README_en.md) project for more interesting practice.

 ---

 ## 🚀 Features